skifence/skifence/readme.md

 # Hello, world! 👋

-My name is **Finn O'Driscoll**, and I am a passionate web development student from **Calgary AB, Canada 🇨🇦**.
+My name is **Finn**, and I am a passionate web development student from **Calgary AB, Canada 🇨🇦**.

-I am corrently enrolled in my second year of  [Interactive Design - Web Design & Development](https://www.sait.ca/programs-and-courses/diplomas/interactive-design-web-design-and-development) at [SAIT](https://www.sait.ca/).
+I am corrently enrolled in  [Interactive Design - Web Design & Development](https://www.sait.ca/programs-and-courses/diplomas/interactive-design-web-design-and-development) at [SAIT](https://www.sait.ca/).

 I have always felt a need to solve problems; evaulating a problem and designing an intuitive solution brings me a great deal of satisfaction.
 As a team player who welcomes coplex challenges, web design has enabled me to start building a career based on passion.